hassanashraf101-G/hassanashraf101-G/README.md

 - **AI lead qualification:** every inbound lead scored and routed in seconds, with hot leads contacted on WhatsApp before they go cold
 - **Personalized outbound at scale:** AI-written first touches across email, LinkedIn and WhatsApp, with send limits that protect deliverability
 - **A/B-tested messaging:** every message tagged by variant, so decisions come from reply rates rather than opinion
+- **WhatsApp AI assistant:** instant replies to property enquiries in English or Arabic, 24/7, handing ready leads to sales
 - **CRM automation:** HubSpot kept up to date without manual data entry
 - **Pipeline reporting:** a weekly leadership report with win rate, stalled deals and AI-written actions

-📂 **Portfolio:** [AI Sales Automation Portfolio](https://github.com/hassanashraf101-G/ai-sales-automation-portfolio) has three working n8n workflows that together form a full AI sales funnel.
+📂 **Portfolio:** [AI Sales Automation Portfolio](https://github.com/hassanashraf101-G/ai-sales-automation-portfolio) has five working n8n workflows that together form a full AI sales funnel.

 ### 💼 Background